-During 2020, political agents and public health structures in the West who were forced to make tough decisions invariably opted for the questionable orthodoxy of droplet-based transmission.
-We question whether the reluctance from those agents to consider airborne transmission-or even to take the precautionary principle into account-may be too systematic and too persistent to be explicable by the nature of the scientific evidence alone.
-As detailed in the results section, our dataset contains several examples-such as the WHO's reluctance to use the 'military word', and the declaration from both Scottish and Quebec officials that there was 'no evidence' to support a change to high-grade PPE for healthcare workers consistent with subtle influence of political factors.
+Our dataset contains several examples-such as the WHO's reluctance to use the 'military word', and the declaration from both Scottish and Quebec officials that there was 'no evidence' to support a change to high-grade PPE for health-care workers-consistent with subtle influence of political factors.
 In all these examples, refusal to adopt the precautionary principle was striking.
 Although the rationality of this political process could be questioned from a purely scientific perspective, it makes sense given the competing nature of priorities (financial, geopolitical, and practical).

-Interdisciplinarity is an espoused practice in scholarship, yet, its operationalisation in terms of understanding reality often remains unattended.
+Interdisciplinarity is an espoused practice in scholarship, yet, its operationalisation in terms of understanding reality often remains unattended85.
 In this paper we suggest that embracing and protecting interdisciplinarity may be a key way to transcend fruitless struggles for power among subfields of science, politics, and medical practice.
 Ironically, interdisciplinarity is differently defined by different disciplines.
-More positivistic disciplines tend to view it in terms of collaboration the combining of particular skills and knowledge bases to address a large and complex research challenge (as in computational genomics, for example).
-Following Rowland94, we prefer to define interdisciplinarity as contestation-in which the meetings between disciplines lead to fundamental clashes (for example about the nature of reality or about preferred ways of knowing that reality) and inevitable conflicts.
+More positivistic disciplines tend to view it in terms of collaborationthe combining of particular skills and knowledge bases to address a large and complex research challenge (as in computational genomics, for example).
+Following Rowland86, we prefer to define interdisciplinarity as contestation-in which the meetings between disciplines lead to fundamental clashes (for example about the nature of reality or about preferred ways of knowing that reality) and inevitable conflicts.
 This latter kind of interdisciplinarity could either have virtuous (e.g., generation of new knowledge and insights) or vicious (e.g., pursuit of status and privilege) outcomes.
-In order to generate virtuous outcomes from interdisciplinary contestation, a better process of scientific governance is needed in key decision-making bodies as well as in design and delivery of research works.
+In order to generate virtuous outcomes from interdisciplinary contestation, a better process of scientific governance is needed in key decisionmaking bodies as well as in design and delivery of research works.

-Albert et al.95 have suggested that in the context of academia, inclusive work practices could help interdisciplinarity to flourish between social sciences, humanities, and medicine.
+Albert et al.87 have suggested that in the context of academia, inclusive work practices could help interdisciplinarity to flourish between social sciences, humanities, and medicine.
 We believe that, in addition, radical changes are needed to governance in the key advisory bodies within which scientific topics are scoped, advice is commissioned, and findings assimilated and actioned.
 Rejection or under-emphasis of the airborne hypothesis for so long by bodies whose advice impacted on the lives of billions was, we believe, not merely a failure of the scientific process but a failure of the governance of that process.
-Effective governance requires not merely structures, processes, and technical procedures (which, as currently set up, assume that science sits separately from politics) but measures which recognise that science is politically entangled and therefore provide opportunities for actors to deliberate collectively and harness their differences and conflicts productively.
-Rather than assigning power to a 'closed shop'

-of experts in a single scientific sub-field, thereby aligning with what Nowotny et al. have called 'Mode 1 knowledge translation'-defined as hegemonic, hierarchical, unidisciplinary and with a unidirectional flow of knowledge from science to policy-we exhort the WHO and other public health bodies to embrace what Nowotny et al. call 'Mode 2 knowledge production'-an approach to science which is more socially distributed, more application-oriented, inherently trans-disciplinary, and subject to multiple accountabilities.
+Effective governance requires not merely structures, processes, and technical procedures (which, as currently set up, assume that science sits separately from politics) but measures which recognise that science is politically entangled and therefore provide opportunities for actors to deliberate collectively and harness their differences and conflicts productively^{88,89}.
+Rather than assigning power to a 'closed shop' of experts in a single scientific sub-field, thereby aligning with what Nowotny et al.90 have called 'Mode 1 knowledge translation'-defined as hegemonic, hierarchical, unidisciplinary and with a unidirectional flow of knowledge from science to policy-we exhort the WHO and other public health bodies to embrace what Nowotny et al. call 'Mode 2 knowledge production'-an approach to science which is more socially distributed, more application-oriented, inherently trans-disciplinary, and subject to multiple accountabilities.
 In this second mode, a much wider range of stakeholders, including not just other scientists but also front-line workers and the lay public, would be involved in defining the questions for which different kinds of science might begin to provide answers.
 How such a model would play out in practice is the subject for another paper.